dennisjbell/redmine/HABITAT.md

 The `$PORT` environment variable is provided by CF directly, and the `$SECRET_KEY_BASE` and `$RAILS_ENV` we will provide in our manifest.yml file (see below).

+##### NOTE:
+This is what is needed to map a User-Provided Service to habitat, but other service brokers are likely to provide different values, and different habitat apps and scaffolds are likely to consume different values as well.
+You can run `cf env app` to see what values are provided in VCAP_SERVICES once you push your app up, but that'll likely mean you'll have to iterate on this build process.

 #### Exporting a CF-Compatible Docker Image